Óscar Pareja: Coaching career

 On 16 April 2025, Pareja signed a contract extension with Orlando City which would see him contracted to the club until 2028.
 On 15 May, Pareja was named coach of the Team of the Matchday for managing the team to their second ever 10-match unbeaten streak in a 3–1 win over Charlotte FC.
 Four days later, Pareja was once again named coach of the Team of the Matchday for extending that streak to 11 unbeaten league games and 12 unbeaten games across all competitions–tying the team's all-time record in the latter–in a 3–0 win at rivals Inter Miami.
 On 28 July, Pareja was again named coach of the Team of the Matchday, this time for leading his team to a 3–1 comeback victory at the Columbus Crew three days earlier, only the second home loss of the Crew's season.
-Pareja was again named coach of the Team of the Matchday the following matchweek for leading Orlando City to a 4–1 win over Inter Miami, completing a 7–1 sweep of the Lion's rivals across the regular season.
+Pareja was again named coach of the Team of the Matchday the following matchweek for leading Orlando City to a 4–1 win over Inter Miami, completing a 7–1 sweep of the Lions' rivals across the regular season.

+After starting the 2026 season with three consecutive losses, Pareja and Orlando City mutually agreed to part ways.
+In an interview later, Pareja reiterated that the decision was mutual and that he asked for a "settlement because I had another three years" because he believed it was "time to stop".
+Pareja also said that he would be taking a hiatus from management.